erictt/computer-science-learning/stanford-machine-learning/week-2.md

 #### Summarize

 * If $α$ is too small: slow convergence.
-* If $α$ is too large: ￼may not decrease on every iteration and thus may not converge.
+* If $α$ is too large: may not decrease on every iteration and thus may not converge.
 * Typically
   - Try a range of alpha values
   - Plot $J(θ)$ vs number of iterations for each version of $\alpha$